robcecc27/CaptureTheFlag/README.md

    Remember this DynamoDB will remain after `Terraform Destroy` so you will need to manually remove if it's no longer needed.

+*Additionally, you can store and manage your terraform state locally.
+You can choose to not create an S3 bucket and DynamoDB table and simply comment out lines 1 - 9 in the main.tf file.
+Save the changes.*

 6. Initialize the Terraform working directory:

    ```hcl